-This special anniversary issue sports a wraparound cover that depicts scenes from adventures past and present, and a cavalcade of heroes and villains.
+This astounding anniversary issue sports a wraparound cover that depicts scenes from adventures past and present, and a cavalcade of heroes and villains.
 Behind this issues amazingly detailed cover lies the tale “Beautiful Dreamer, Death Unto Thee…”

 Sharing the same origin as her alternate dimensional counterpart, Diana of Earth-Two originally was created when DC Comics retconned the original Wonder Woman stories by her creator William Moulton Marston.
 DC created a Multiverse that consisted of many parallel worlds co-existing on alternate dimensional planes, contained within each universe were differing variants of their classic heroes and villains.
 The Multiverse was created as an explanation as to why the (non immortal) Superheroes and villains could have been active throughout the decades and yet seem not to age.